collocations.org

 He always had a great love of life.

-a man/woman in your life
+a man in your life, a woman in your life

 see sth of life